LED strips

 Non-Addressable LED Strips

 WLED supports non-addressable LED strips as well.
 Unlike addressable strips, non-addressable strips require a pin for each "color" channel and all LEDs are controlled the same way.
 To drive these strips, additional circuits (MOSFETs) are required.
-A basic circuit diagram is shown here.
+Basic circuit diagrams for RGB strips are shown here.
 You need one MOSFET and one GPIO per color.
 It should be noted that the MOSFETs are destroyed very quickly in the event of an overload.
 To reduce the risk of fire and prevent personal injury, additional circuit elements should be implemented to protect MOSFETs from overtemperature and overload.
 Depending on the type, fuses are too slow for this!
-You might consider using self-protected MOSFETs too.
+You might consider using self-protected MOSFETs too or the entire MOSFET circuit can be packed into a fire-retardant (e.g. metallic) housing.